Digital Twin Definition & Future Scope of This Software

 Digital twins are a vital tool to help companies understand not just how things perform, but how they will perform or react in the future.
 Complex virtual models can be built, dissected, and studied.
 Teams can collect data and iterate designs to find the ideal solution that is safe and effective.

 What Are the Types of Digital Twins?

+Now that you have a digital twin definition, let's go over the types of digital twins.
 There are typically three types of digital twins.